GSA-TTS/identity-site/docs/0003-remove-basscss.md

 ## Context

-In order to seamlessly incorporate the login.gov and US Web Design System (USWDS), we need to remove BassCSS
+In order to seamlessly incorporate the Login.gov and US Web Design System (USWDS), we need to remove BassCSS

 ## Decision